 There have been cases in which employers appeared to have difficulty obtaining EC insurance in respect of employees engaged in certain high risk occupations.
 To tackle this problem, an 'Employees' Compensation Insurance Residual Scheme' ('ECIRS') was set up to act as a market of last resort for these employers.
 By a market agreement, all employees' compensation insurers have to become members of the ECIRS, taking on risks on a collective basis.
-The running of this scheme is overseen by a market body called the 'Employees' Compensation Insurance Residual Scheme Bureau', which was formed for the purposes of enabling employers who have found themselves being unable to obtain employees' compensation insurance to obtain such insurance.
+The running of this scheme is overseen by a market body called the 'Employees' Compensation Insurance Residual Scheme Bureau', which was formed for the purposes of enabling employers who have found themselves being unable to obtain employees' compensation insurance.

-1 The Insurance Companies Ordinance in Hong Kong divides insurance business into two broad categories.
+1 The Insurance Ordinance in Hong Kong divides insurance business into two broad categories.
 One is General Business and the other is:

-(a) Specific Business;
+(a) Specific Business; •••••

-(b) Accident Insurance;
+(b) Accident Insurance; •••••

-(c) Long Tail Business;
+(c) Long Tail Business; •••••

-(d) Long Term Business
+(d) Long Term Business. •••••

-[Answer may be found in 5.1.1]

-2 difference between 'inwards reinsurance' and 'outwards reinsurance' for a insurance company is that:
+2 The difference between 'inwards reinsurance' and 'outwards reinsurance' for a given insurance company is that:

-(a) inwards reinsurance is with Hong Kong reinsurers;

-(b) outwards reinsurance is with non-Hong Kong reinsurers;

-(c) inwards reinsurance is where the company acts as reinsurer;

-(d) outwards reinsurance is where the company acts as reinsurer
+(a) inwards reinsurance is with Hong Kong reinsurers; (b) outwards reinsurance is with non-Hong Kong reinsurers; ••••• (c) inwards reinsurance is where the company acts as reinsurer; (d) outwards reinsurance is where the company acts as reinsurer.

-[Answer may be found in 5.1.4]

-Туре 'B' Q uestions

-3 Whic th two of the following are classes of Long Term Business?
+- 3 Which two of the following are classes of Long Term Business?

-(i) Aircraft liability
+- (i) Aircraft liability

-(ii) Life and Annuity
+- (ii) Life and Annuity

-(iii) Permanent Health
+- (iii) Permanent Health

-(iv) Damage to property
+- (iv) Damage to property

-(a) (i) and (ii);
+(a) (i) and (ii); •••••

-(b) (ii) and (iii);
+(b) (ii) and (iii); •••••

 (c) (ii) and (iv);

 (d) (iii) and (iv).

-[Answer may be found in 5.1.1 (a)]
+[Answer may be found in 5.1.1(a)]

-- Which of the following statements are true in the Hong Kong situation, based upon available data? - (i) Relatively few insurers dominate General Business - (ii) Relatively few insurers dominate Long Term Business - (iii) General Business is shared more evenly among insurers - (iv) Long Term Business is shared more evenly among insurers - (a) (i) and (ii) only; (b) (i) and (iii) only; (c) (ii) and (iii) only; (d) (iii) and (iv) only.
+- 4 Which of the following statements are true in the Hong Kong situation, based upon available data? - (i) Relatively few insurers dominate General Business - (ii) Relatively few insurers dominate Long Term Business - (iii) General Business is shared more evenly among insurers - (iv) Long Term Business is shared more evenly among insurers

+(a) (i) and (ii) only; •••••

+(b) (i) and (iii) only; •••••

+(c) (ii) and (iii) only; •••••

+(d) (iii) and (iv) only. •••••